jesseharold/php-img-blog/README.md

         | visible      | tinyint(1)   | YES  |     | NULL    |                |
         +--------------+--------------+------+-----+---------+----------------+

-To Do:
- - ability to drag tags to change position?
- - a way to have tags get their positions auto-sorted so tehy're all unique?
+BUGS:
+ - fix bug with tag positions not getting saved properly
+ - after create new tag, not redirecting
+ - page edit not working

+ MUST HAVE:
  - file upload, add path to img_path field

+ - add public display pages

+ NICE TO HAVE:
  - auto resize images to a particular size(s) thats configurable

- - figure out how to stop h function from replacing quotes and apos - double encoding ampersands?
+ - ability to drag tags to change position?

- - add public display pages
+ - add calendar widget to select pub date